microo8/wallgen/README.md

 # wallgen

-little wallpaper generator written in go, that uses [unsplash.com](https://unsplash.com) to download an random wallpaper and adds some text to it.
+Little wallpaper generator written in go, that uses [unsplash.com](https://unsplash.com) to download an random wallpaper and adds some text to it.

 ## install